 I traveled to Montenegro a small country in the Balkan region of Europe.
-Montenegro should be on top of your list because it offers a lot of attractions in low price.
-I am going to share with you my personal travel experience in Montenegro which I did under $60 USD.
+Montenegro should be on top of your list because it offers a lot of attractions at a low price.
+I am going to share with you my personal travel experience in Montenegro which I did for under $60 USD.
 Amazing yeah.

 Table of Page Contents

 Many countries’ citizens don’t require a visa to Montenegro including the United States, Canada, Australia all of the European countries, and most of the advanced countries in Asia such as Japan, Singapore, South Korea, and Malaysia.

 However, for other countries, a visa is required including Pakistan, India, and Bangladesh.
 But luckily, when a person holds a valid US visa or Schengen visa on his/her passport and he is from Pakistan then he/she also doesn’t require a visa to Montenegro in Advance.

 That’s how I visited Montenegro with a valid US visa on my passport. and after visiting this country, it was really worth exploring.
 The immigration process was not that smooth but still ok to go.

 What to Expect in Montenegro

 Montenegro is like a hidden tourist gem in Europe.
 I would say the main reason is beautiful landscapes and historical sites.
 The capital of Montenegro is called Podgorica.
 Budva is a city which is popular among tourists and most people go there.
 Kotor is another great point for travelers.

 I explored the capital Podgorica which is basically a sanctuary city for tourists, as I mentioned most people go to Budva.
 I had to catch a flight the next day, therefore I stayed only in Podgorica.
 But I still got a clue about the country and its culture.